Oven BBQ Pork Spare Ribs

 - Slice in between the bones to cut the racks into individual ribs.

 - Place the ribs on a rimmed half sheet pan, and pour 2/3 of the barbecue sauce on top (which should be about 1 cup of sauce).
 Toss the ribs well, until evenly coated with the sauce.
+Then place them all meaty side up.

 - Cover the ribs very tightly with foil, and cook for 1 hour and 45 minutes.